zachbogart/pyro/README.md

 pyro:
 - "py" for Python
 - "r" for R
-- "o" for...um...o's look like a containers?
+- "o" for...um...o's look like containers?
 I dunno, I thought it was clever.

 Made with 💖